Achigas/Horiseon-Challenge1/README.md

 * [Contact](#contact)

 ## General Info
-The purpose of the project was to update the HTML and CSS codebase that follows accessibility standards, increases performance, and optimizes the site for search engines.
+The purpose of the project was to update the codebase to follow accessibility standards, improve functionality, and optimize the site for search engines.

 ## Screenshot
 ![Screen print of Horiseon's homepage](./assets/images/Horiseon.png)